-Our senior management members are Mr. Li Qi, Mr. Wong Yuk, Mr. Xie Haizhuang, Mr. Xiong Yudi and Mr. Paul Anthony Dawson.
+Our senior management members are Mr. Xie Haizhuang, Mr. Wong Yuk, Mr. Xiong Yudi and Mr. Li Qi.
+See the paragraphs headed "Executive Directors" above for the description of their experience.
 The table below sets forth certain information regarding our senior management members (excluding executive Directors):

-Name Age Position Li Qi (李祺) 43 managing director of our Northern China operations Wong Yuk (王旭) 39 chief financial officer and company secretary Xie Haizhuang (謝海狀) 43 chief engineer of Shenyang Yuanda Xiong Yudi (熊宇鏑) 42 managing director of our Southwest China operations Paul Anthony Dawson 49 managing director of our Australia operations
+Name Age Position Li Qi (李祺) 42 managing director of our Northern China operations Wong Yuk (王旭) 39 chief financial officer and company secretary Xie Haizhuang (謝海狀) 43 chief engineer of Shenyang Yuanda Xiong Yudi (熊宇鏑) 42 managing director of our West China operations Paul Anthony Dawson 49 managing director of our Australia operations

 Mr. Li Qi (李祺), aged 42, is the managing director of our Group's Northern China operations.
 Mr. Li joined our Group in 1998.
 He served as sales manager of our Shanghai branch from 1998 to 2002 where he was in charge of the Group's sales activities in Shanghai.
 From 2002 to 2008, Mr. Li was general sales manager of our Shanghai branch where he was involved in sales training and market intelligence management.
 Since 2008, Mr. Li has been managing director of the Group's Northern China where he led the development of the Group's business in Northern China.
-Mr. Li graduated from Shenyang Agricultural University (瀋陽農業大學) with a bachelor's degree in mechanical engineering in the agricultural department in 1990.
+Mr. Li graduated from Shenyang Agricultural University (瀋陽農業大學) with a bachelor's degree in business organization management in 1990.

-Mr. Wong Yuk ( $\Xi$ 地), aged 39, is the chief financial officer of the Group and our company secretary.
+Mr. Wong Yuk (王旭), aged 39, is the chief financial officer of the Group and our company secretary.
 Mr. Wong joined our Group in December 2010.
 He is responsible for the Group's financial and investor relations affairs.
-He is our key liaison contact with the Stock Exchange and professional parties.
+He is our key liaison contact with the professional parties.
 Mr. Wong has more than 14 years of work experience and during this period of time he has worked in the professional auditing, manufacturing, trading and utility industries.
-He started his career in KPMG Hong Kong from September 1996 and also worked for various Hong Kong and Singapore listed companies from October 1999 to November 2010 for their operations both in Hong Kong and PRC, including subsidiaries of the Swire Group, Hong Kong and China Gas Company Limited, Lung Kee Metal Limited and China Oilfield Technology Services Group Ltd., respectively.
+He started his career in KPMG Hong Kong from September 1996 and also worked for various Hong Kong and Singapore listed companies from October 1999 to November 2010 for their operations both in Hong Kong and PRC, including subsidiaries of each of the Swire Group, Hong Kong and China Gas Company Limited, Lung Kee Metal Limited and China Oilfield Technology Services Group Ltd., respectively.
 Mr. Wong obtained a bachelor's degree in accountancy from the Hong Kong Polytechnic University in 1996.
 He is a fellow member of the Association of Chartered Certified Accountants and a member of the Hong Kong Institute of Certified Public Accountants.